 Tuesday 5th July 2016, Victoria Park Plaza, London

-The housing sector will play a key role in the success of the UK’s digital strategy, supporting digital inclusion and the adoption of new technology.
+The housing sector has a key role in ensuring the success of the UK’s digital strategy, supporting digital inclusion and the adoption of new technology.
 Enhancing Housing Services 2016 explores how ICT and digital transformation can deploy effective digital by design strategies, reap the benefits of the internet of things, enhance customer experience, and much more…

 Open Source Open Standards 2016